abidibo/ws-server/README.md

 > Mock websocket endpoints with ease

 ws-server was developed in order to allow a developer to easily mock websocket apis in a few seconds.
-The idea is taken from [json-server](https://github.com/typicode/json-server), a great package which let's you mock entire rest apis.
+The idea is taken from [json-server](https://github.com/typicode/json-server), a great package which lets you mock entire rest apis.

 ![Screenshot](screenshot.png)